sensson/puppet-directadmin/README.md

 If you don't specify an `interface` it will default to venet0:0 on OpenVZ containers and eth0 on other systems.
 You can override this setting or not set it at all.

-If you set `auto_update` to true it will attempt to update all packages that are installed through Custombuild 2.0.

 Set `lan` to true when using [DirectAdmin behind a NAT](http://www.directadmin.com/lan.shtml).

 ```